 - Event Planning

-In reality, any team which works based on projects and/or tasks will find benefits from working with such a tool.
-Asana also provides templates for starting an activity, so that rather than starting from a blank slate, you can have a number of tasks already created and then you can customize as necessary.
+In reality, any organization which works based on projects and/or tasks will find benefits from working with such a tool.
+There are templates for starting an activity so that rather than starting from a blank slate, you can have a number of items already created and then you can customize as necessary.

 There are the following templates already defined

-- Asana Onboarding (a set of tasks to learn how to use the tool)
+- Onboarding (to learn how to use the tool)

 - Meeting Agenda